GUINOBAN/AdvComProg_Project/README.md

 The following are the key features of the project:
 :bulb: recipe suggestion and nutritional information
 * calorie tracking and goal setting
 * meal planning and grocery list creation
-* water intake tracking
+:sweat_drops: water intake tracking
 * food diary and progress tracking
 ##
 ### :family: Team